yaron1m/expo-detox-typescript-example/README.md

 **Can I use a newer version of detox?**

 For some reason, expo and detox are not working well together with detox version newer than 12.3.0.

-I have opend an issue to the authors and hopefully this would be fixed soon.
+There is an open issue [here](https://github.com/wix/Detox/issues/1422)

 **How can I help?**